Best Mutual Funds to Invest in India: A Complete Guide

 SIP allows you to invest a fixed amount regularly (typically monthly) in a mutual fund scheme.
 This approach offers several advantages:

-Benefits of SIP in 2025:
+Benefits of SIP (especially during market corrections):

 - Financial Discipline: Enforces a habit of regular investing.